 High Ticket Closer Explained: What Do They Do?

-In this article, we'll explain what high ticket closers do, how high ticket closing works, and why it’s a legitimate way to make money.
+In this article, we'll explain what high ticket closers do and how high ticket closing work.
+Additionally, we'll cover why it’s a legitimate way to make money.
 We’ll also address some common misconceptions about the role.
-Plus, we’ll introduce a different business model that might be even more profitable than high-ticket sales.
+Plus, we’ll introduce a different business model more profitable than high-ticket sales.

 What Does a High Ticket Closer Do?

-An example of a high ticket closer is Dan Lok who is a business mentor and social media influencer with millions of followers across his brands.
+An example of a high-ticket closer is Dan Lok.
+He is a business mentor and social media influencer with millions of followers.
 He has built a coaching and consulting enterprise around high ticket closing.
-It has sold over $100 million worth of coaching programs, digital courses, and high-value services online.
+Dan earned over $100 million from coaching programs, digital courses, and high-value services.

-Another example is Jabran Khan.
-With over 20 years of experience in sales, Jabran excelled in selling products and services across the B2B and B2C sectors.
-Since 2020, he has been a remote high-ticket closer for influential entrepreneurs in e-commerce and digital marketing, closing deals ranging from $5,000 to $100,000.
-He is known for outperforming an entire sales team at large corporations.
+Another good example is Jabran Khan.
+He has over 20 years of experience in sales and excelled in selling items and services in the B2B and B2C sectors.
+Since 2020, he has been a remote high-ticket closer for influential entrepreneurs.
+He is in the e-commerce and digital marketing space, closing deals ranging from $5,000 to $100,000.
+Jabran is also known for outperforming an entire sales team at large corporations.

-High ticket closers are patience and recognize that high ticket sales often take longer to close and require the patience to see these processes through.
-These traits combine to make a high ticket closer not just a salesperson, but a trusted advisor and expert in their field.
+High ticket closers know how to build and maintain relationships with clients.
+They also need deep product knowledge and an understanding of the market trends.
+High ticket closers must be patient to see the process through.
+They recognize that high ticket sales often take longer to close.
+These traits make a high ticket closer not just a salesperson, but also trusted expert in their field.

-A high ticket closer is different from a typical salesperson because they focus on selling high-ticket items whereas a typical salesperson deals with low ticket items.
+A high-ticket closer differs from a typical salesperson.
+They focus on selling high-ticket items.
+Whereas, a typical salesperson deals with low-ticket items.
+The sales process between the two is also different.

-The sales process is also different.
 High ticket closers usually work with a smaller number of clients and spend more time on each sale.
-They use a personalized approach that builds strong relationships since the buyer journey is longer with expensive items.
+They use a personalized approach that builds strong relationships.
+This is because a high-ticket buyer's journey is longer with expensive items.

-Typical salespeople working with low ticket items often use a sales funnel approach.
-They reach out to more potential customers and try to make as many sales as possible, but with each sale being of lower value.
+Typical salespeople working with low-ticket items often use a sales funnel approach.
+They reach out to more potential customers and try to make as many sales as possible.
+However, each sale is of lower value.

 How Does High Ticket Closing Work?